 A piece of cake!
 Your X-bar has been successfully calculated.

 NOTE: If you don’t just need the calculation of the arithmetic mean but also require the symbol of this function, simply copy this: X̅ or x̅.
-For a better understanding of how to type X-bar in Excel, follow this link.
+We created a separate guide covering how to type X-bar in Excel – as well as other statistical symbols.

 What Is X-Bar and How Is It Used?

 The symbol that appears as an “X” with a little dash above it is called X-bar.
 It refers to the arithmetic mean: namely, the division of the sum of all the numbers in a group by how many are in the group.
 This tiny symbol is a magic wand when it comes to dealing with a collection of numbers.

 The arithmetic mean of the elements in a list is useful for estimating certain statistics.
 Just divide the sum of the numbers by the quantity of numbers in order to get the results.